-The Hovercraft Museum remains on site and will be reopening after a short winter break on Saturdays.
-It now includes Princess Anne one of the SRN4 former cross channel hovercraft.
-The museum trustees have negotiated a short term lease on the site, and the SRN4 in the interim, but their future will not be clear until the final phase of the Waterfront Site has been sold.
+The Hovercraft Museum remains on site and has now reopened on Saturdays after winter break with the inclusion of Solent and Isle of Wight Hovercraft trips about once a month.
+Cosmetic restoration work on Princess Anne, one of the SRN4 former cross channel hovercraft has started and can be progressed further using some of the parts from Princess Margaret.
+The latter is being dismantled by a salvage contractor.
+The museum trustees have negotiated a short term lease on the site, including Princess Anne, for the interim, but their future will not be clear until the final phase of the Waterfront Site, the projected Phase 3 development site, yet to be sold, has been decided.

 |health & wellbeing|